m-siya/interview-prep/Graphs/README.md

 ### Dijkstra
 - for a weighted, undirected, connected graph with no negative weight cycle
 - find shortest distancd of all vertices from source vertex S.
+- will fall in infinite loop if negative cycle
+- can apply dijkstra to every node to achieve same functionality as floyd warshall but fails for negative cycles

 **Code**
 ```Python